dzmitry-lahoda/polkadot-wiki/docs/learn/learn-consensus.md

 ## Hybrid Consensus

 There are two protocols we use when we talk about the consensus protocol of Polkadot, GRANDPA and BABE (Blind Assignment for Blockchain Extension).
-We talk about both of these because Polkadot uses what is known as _hybrid consensus_.
+We talk about both of these ecause Polkadot uses what is known as _hybrid consensus_.
 Hybrid consensus splits up the finality gadget from the block production mechanism.